NeoMutt

 Write the message body/part.

-void crypt_convert_to_7bit (struct Body *a)
+void crypt_convert_to_7bit (struct Body *b)

 Convert an email to 7bit encoding.